-We visited a number of Bangkok’s bustling markets, all unique in their own way, but one market stood out from the rest.
+While visiting Bangkok, we went to a number of Bangkok‘s bustling stationary and floating markets, all unique in their own way, but one market stood out from the rest.
 The Maeklong Train Market, located in the smallest province in Thailand, Samutsongkram, only an hour drive away from Bangkok, is like every other fresh food market in Thailand, except for one amazing thing!

 The train arrives on an unpredictable schedule so it gives a three-minute advanced warning to vendors to clear the tracks before it chugs its way through the bustling market, narrowly avoiding displays of fresh fruits and vegetables, not to mention the curious tourists who don’t know what to do with themselves.